Victims of John Worboys to learn result of legal challenge against his release

 Police believe he committed crimes against 105 women between 2002 and 2008, when he was caught.

-The two victims who brought the case say something went “badly wrong” with the Parole Board’s decision to free him.
+The two victims who brought the case believe something went “badly wrong” with the Parole Board’s decision to free him.

 They say the Parole Board should have taken into account “critical evidence” of the “wider allegations” against Worboys.

-The judges heard that Worboys, who has served 10 years behind bars, including remand time, has denied committing any offences other than those he was convicted of.
+The judges heard that Worboys, who has served 10 years behind bars, including remand time, has denied committing any offences other than those for which he was convicted.

-The Mayor of London, Sadiq Khan, and The Sun newspaper have also taken part in the legal action.

 The Parole Board argues that its decision was “lawful and and rational” and was based on appropriate evidence.